-- Successful implementation of this practice change is the result of clinical nurses in the PACU and OPIC being directly involved in the planning, implementation, and on-going evaluation of this initiative. - By embracing change for a new psychiatric therapeutic modality in their practice setting, clinical nurses in the PACU and OPIC have improved access to care for patients with TRD in settings that ensure the delivery of high quality, safe care. - As organizations across the country explore options to increase revenue sources that meet patient health care needs, nurses will play an important role in addressing strategic initiatives by embracing unique treatment therapies.
+- Successful implementation of this practice char result of clinical nurses in the PACU and OPIC be involved in the planning, implementation, and evaluation of this initiative. - By embracing change for a new psychiatric ther modality in their practice setting, clinical nurses and OPIC have improved access to care for patients with TRD in settings that ensure the delivery of high quality, safe care. - As organizations across the country explore options to increase revenue sources that meet patient health care needs, nurses will play an important role in addressing strategic initiatives by embracing unique treatment therapies.